SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

    ```
     >Replace the SMTP host *mail.smtp.host* and *mail.smtp.from* also provide the credentials of SMTP Server.

+    >Note: For Office 365 use the SMTP server: smtp.office365.com

 ## Step 5 - Test the workflow definition